 They say the most remote fishing is the best!
 Well, they are not wrong.
 Havoysund is the most northerly part of Norway you can reach and is the go-to place for and sea anglers.
 The sea around Havoysund is teeming with Norway’s prime species, put this with an outstanding camp and guides and you have the best fishing in Norway.

 This spectacular sea fishing destination is exclusive to Sportquest Holidays and includes everything you need for an action-packed weeks fishing. Å on the Lofoten Islands is famed for its giant Cod and Halibut fishing, as well as a range of other backup species like Coalfish, Plaice and Wolffish.
-Subject to availability you will receive a full-day guided fishing free of charge.

 Boat fishing is not for everyone and with that in mind, we have worked hard to bring you something different.
 This exclusive shore fishing destination will give you the opportunity to catch one of the many sizeable Halibut which frequent these waters well within casting distance, as well as a wide range of other species that Norway is famous for.